rikkimax/twp-d/manuscript/content/idioms/streams.md

 ## Streams
 **Summary:**

-Streams are a much older technique at getting and sending data to other api's then ranges.
+Streams are a much older technique at getting and sending data to other API's then ranges.
 However unlike ranges they do not have native D support directly in it.

 **Theory:**